'It saved my life': Breast cancer survivor calls for extended screening age

 Living on Matakana Island in the Bay of Plenty means going for a mammogram “isn’t that easy to do”.

-It’s an $80 barge to Ōmokoroa — which only runs at certain times of the day — a 30-minute drive to Tauranga.
+It’s an $80 barge to Ōmokoroa — which only runs at certain times of the day — and then a 30-minute drive to Tauranga.

 “It’s a big dip out of your pocket, especially if you’re just making ends meet.
 And it’s a very long day,” Kirihi Murray says.